Expat CEO of the Year Award

 The Jury Meeting 2021

-Work has already been underway for some time on what will be the seventh annual BBJ Expat CEO of the Year Gala, due to be held on Friday,
+Work has already been underway for several months on what will be the seventh annual BBJ Expat CEO of the Year Gala.

 The BBJ Expat CEO of the Year Gala is one of the most prestigious annual events in Hungary.
 On that evening the Expat CEO of the Year Award is presented to a company head chosen from among a pool of what amounts to several hundred expat leaders.